davidmoten/rxjava2-extras/README.md

 <img src="src/docs/onBackpressureBufferToFile.png" />

 If you have used the `onBackpressureBuffer` operator you'll know that when a stream is producing faster than the downstream operators can process (perhaps the producer cannot respond meaningfully to a *slow down* request from downstream) then `onBackpressureBuffer` buffers the items to an in-memory queue until they can be processed.
 Of course if memory is limited then some streams might eventually cause an `OutOfMemoryError`.
-One solution to this problem is to increase the effectively available memory for buffering by using disk instead (and small in-memory read/write buffers).
+One solution to this problem is to increase the effectively available memory for buffering by using off-heap memory and disk instead.
 That's why `onBackpressureBufferToFile` was created.

 *rxjava-extras* uses standard file io to buffer serialized stream items.
 This operator can still be used with RxJava2 using the [RxJava2Interop](https://github.com/akarnokd/RxJava2Interop) library.

 *rxjava2-extras* uses fixed size memory-mapped files to perform the same operation but with much greater throughput.

-Note that new files for a file buffered observable are created for each subscription and thoses files are in normal circumstances deleted on cancellation (triggered by `onCompleted`/`onError` termination or manual cancellation).
+Note that new files for a file buffered observable are created for each subscription and those files are in normal circumstances deleted on cancellation (triggered by `onCompleted`/`onError` termination or manual cancellation).

 Here's an example: